Breeding out bad genes to protect biodiversity

 Research aims to end vaccine refrigeration

 The World Health Organization estimates that at least 50 per cent of vaccines are wasted globally each year, with a lack of facilities and temperature control the major cause.
-Recently published in Acta Biomaterialia, CSIRO researchers encapsulated live virus vaccines with a dissolvable crystalline material called MOFs (metal organic frameworks), which […]
+Recently published in Acta Biomaterialia, CSIRO researchers encapsulated live virus vaccines with a dissolvable crystalline material called MOFs (metal organic frameworks), which protected the integrity of the […]

 Saving Tasmania’s handfish

 A fundraising appeal was launched in December aimed at supporting the work of researchers from the Institute of Marine and Antarctic Studies, CSIRO, and the University of Sydney in their effort to save Tasmania’s endangered handfish species from extinction.
-The Tasmanian state government committed $10,000 towards the Handfish Conservation Project, […]
+The Tasmanian state government committed $10,000 towards the Handfish Conservation Project, to enable scientists to study […]

 A genomics-informed, SNP association study reveals FBLN1 and FABP4 as contributing to resistance to fleece rot in Australian Merino sheep

 BACKGROUND: Fleece rot (FR) and body-strike of Merino sheep by the sheep blowfly Lucilia cuprina are major problems for the Australian wool industry, causing significant losses as a result of increased management costs coupled with reduced wool productivity and quality.
-In addition to direct effects on fleece quality, fleece rot […]
+In addition to direct effects on fleece quality, fleece rot is a major predisposing factor […]